RobBednark/quiz-me/README.md

     one-to-many; find out what tags a given question has
 * *quiz* - a set of tags, number of questions, options, ...
 * *quiztag* - many-to-many; quiz_id, tag_id
+* *?review? (verb)* - term for the act of using the program, of quizzing oneself, of reviewing flashcards
 * *schedule* - for a question, the next time to ask that question again

     Alternatives: